skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and reminds them, "Don't touch nothing!"
 Thordek says he is not leaving here with nothing so Eomer gives him the handle.

-Open stone room.
+Before them is an open stone room.
 Even the slightest footstep seems to travel down the corridors and come back to them as a dreary echo.
 Aside from the tiny amount of daylight that reaches in from the open door to the south, the place is utterly dark.
-There are four holes in the for, one in each corner of the room.
+There are four holes in the floor, one in each corner of the room.
 There is a stack of metal torch-poles leaning in the south-east corner.
 There are open corridors to the east and west, and another massive stone slab doorway to the north.

 They light some of the torches in the room.